cscart/docs/en/user_guide/addons/access_restrictions/access_to_store.rst

     :alt: Access restrictions

 .. important::
-    For geoocation, we use GeoLite2 databases created by MaxMind, available from `https://www.maxmind.com <https://www.maxmind.com/>`_.
+    For geolocation, we use GeoLite2 databases created by MaxMind, available from `https://www.maxmind.com <https://www.maxmind.com/>`_.